Azure/iotedge-eflow/samples/camera-over-rtsp/README.md

 4. The output path for the .exe package can be found in the below location.
      - Network Media Streamer: `WinUSBtoRTSP\x64\Release\CameraRTSPStreamer.exe`

-5. Run the 'CameraRTSPStreamer.exe' as an Administrator
+5. Run the 'CameraRTSPStreamer.exe' as an Administrator on the Windows host

 > **Note:** If you are using RTSPS, make sure a local certificate is installed